Pinoy Big Brother: All In: Week 4

 The housemates faced the second nomination round.
 Later that night, Aina, the publicly nominated housemate, and Michele, who topped the nomination from the housemates, completed the list of nominees.
 Daniel was tasked to lay on the bed floating at the center of the pool that morning and he can only stand up if the housemates were able to guess how to wake him up: all adult housemates together should kiss him.
 Big Brother told Daniel that he will meet every housemate one by one at the "Magic Corridor."
 He will give each housemate a ball with a clue to the event they will participate later that evening, which was a pool party.
 Big Brother announced to the teen housemates that evening that they will have a pool party, with unlimited food and dancing for all and unlimited drinks for adults only.
-However, teen housemates were given a curfew.
+However, the teen housemates were given a curfew.
 After the curfew, the adult housemates started to drink.
 The housemates were given a new weekly task the next day, which was similar to the one given in the second season.
 Except for Daniel, Big Brother asked all housemates to stand first beside the weighing scale to see their initial weight upon entering the house.
 They will later sit down in it to know their current weight.
 Jacob was proclaimed as the heaviest housemate at 166 pounds.
 The eight housemates who weighed heavier than when they entered their house shall lose weight with the help of Daniel.
 At the end of the week, their weight should be at most their initial weight prior to their entry into the house.
 Big Brother told the eight housemates who got heavier that they shall lose at least 42 pounds.
 He also instructed them not to do crash diets.